EmeraldKnight2814/Perfect_Planner/README.md

 5. When you are ready to add the assignment, press the Save button

 6. To cancel and erase your progress, press the red Cancel button

+7. To mark your assignment as done, press the checkbox next to the word Done!

+8. To delete an assignment from the main view, press the red X button